Welcome to EGUSD Budget Watch

 Recent Site Articles

-EGUSD Board of Education seeks Finance Committee members
+EGUSD Board of Education seeks Finance Committee member

-The Elk Grove Unified Board of Education would like to invite interested applicants to serve in one of three open Read full article »
+The Elk Grove Unified Board of Education would like to invite interested applicants to serve in one open position on the Read full article »

-- EGUSD Board of Education seeks Finance Committee members
+- EGUSD Board of Education seeks Finance Committee member